Do you want to add value to your property?

 4. Add parking to add value!

-Although I would not suggest this on a rural property, only town houses etc, but think about the fact also that although you may need planning permission, and may have to spend £10-£15,000, the value this can add to your home, especially in a nice inner city area, or even some of the posher locations in holiday villages by the sea, can be as much as £50,000!
+Although I would not suggest this on a rural property, only town houses etc, but think about the fact also that although you may need planning permission, and may have to spend £10-£15,000, the value that adding parking can add to your home.

 5. Clean up and de-clutter!